 The first journal entry for The Black Cat refers to the player character's adventures in Murders in the Rue Morgue.

-Pluto, the titular Black Cat, returns in House of Usher, there's a black cat with a glowing red eye just like Pluto in The Black Cat.
-Whether or not it is Pluto is yet to be seen.
+Pluto, the titular Black Cat, returns in House of Usher, although this is never remarked upon by either Dupin or the player character.
 There's also a statue of a dog that, when given life, resembles a Newfoundland like Arthur in The Gold Bug.

 Featureless Protagonist: The player character is never seen, has no dialogue wheel, and is only ever addressed as "detective" (or, by Dupin, as "my friend").
-Some comments in Murders in the Rue Morgue indicate that the player character is male, but the developers elected to take a more gender-neutral approach to the rest of the series.
+Some comments in Murders in the Rue Morgue suggest that the player character may be male, but the developers elected to take a more gender-neutral approach to the rest of the series.
 The only other description is a passing comment in Premature Burial about coats getting dirty.

 Insane Troll Logic: Some of the puzzles in earlier installments can make the player feel like this is what they're supposed to use.
 Almost none of the puzzles in Murders in the Rue Morgue have any instructions about how to solve them, leading to a bit of Try Everything.